szydan/gists/osx/see-all-files.md

 Hold the ‘Option/alt’ key, then right click on the Finder icon in the dock and click Relaunch.

-From now on you should see all hidden files in any folder To check open your home folder in the finder app by typing
+From now on you should see all the hidden files in any folder To check, open your home folder in the finder app by typing

 ```
 open ~/
 ```

-You will see quite a few new files which starts with "." which you could not se before
+You will see quite a few new files that start with "." which you could not see before

 Note:
 We can always see all files from the terminal by using `ls -a` command